 • Embedded service-learning assignments: A service-learning project related to the course objectives may be embedded in the requirements of a 3-credit course, typically taking the place of a more traditional assignment.

 • 4th-credit option: Instructors may offer students the option to take a 4th credit that involves a service commitment integrated with the academic objectives of the course.
 Please plan to submit a contract within the first two weeks of the semester in which the 4th credit is offered.

 1. Check out the list of FACE community partners and potential projects.
 To work with a community partner not currently listed with FACE, consult the Service-Learning Coordinator to initiate a new partnership.

 2. Request a new course offering with the Office of the Registrar.
 The course numbers are INDS 199, 299, 399, 499, 599, & 699 (choose the level that corresponds with your main course).
 The course offering must be approved by the Service-Learning Coordinator.

 4. Explain the 4th credit option in the syllabus of the main course, and describe the option to students in the first week of classes.

 How can a community organization or agency become a partner for service-learning projects at SUNY Fredonia?

-Please complete our survey, or contact one of the FACE Center Coordinators for information about becoming a Service-Learning partner.
+Please contact one of the FACE Center Coordinators for information about becoming a Service-Learning partner.